mylesdebastion/foodfreedom/recipes/chicken_korma.md

 ## Instructions

 1. **Prepare the Base:**
+   - Make Garlic & Ginger Paste – Use ¼ teaspoon of ground ginger and ½ teaspoon of powdered garlic for every tablespoon of fresh.
+Powdered ginger is even more potent, so use sparingly.
    - Heat oil in a large pan over medium heat.
 Add the onion, garlic, and ginger.
 Cook until the onion is soft and golden.

 2. **Add Vegan Chicken:**